andynik/math-domains-comp-24/README.md

 This repository contains the code and data used for a research experiment that compares LLM performances across mathematical domains.
 The findings contribute to understanding the capabilities and limitations of these models in solving complex mathematical problems.

-The filtered dataset will be released upon paper approval.
+**Note:** The filtered dataset will be released upon paper approval.

 ## Project Stages